1 August 2018

 Have excess stationery at your workplace or home?
 The Stationery Reuse Centre at the University of New South Wales will take it and redistribute it to students and staff.

 The ideas in this section are so good, we suggest bookmarking the page!

 The 'Good for the Hood' War on Waste Action Toolkit created by Sydney mums, Corina and Jo is another resource worth a look.

 It’s a comprehensive guide on reducing waste throughout your neighbourhood, plus includes tips on setting up your own War on Waste campaigns if you are interested in jumping in deeper.

 You can also put National Recycling Week into your diary.

-The dates for National Recycling Week 2018 are Monday 12 to Sunday 18 November.
-National Recycling Week is now in its’ 22nd year but it’s never been more important than now.
+The dates for National Recycling Week are normally around November each year.
+National Recycling Week is in its’ 25th year, but it’s never been more important than now.

 Find all National Recycling Week events here.

 Our most important tip is to remember that many of our Recycled Mats products can be put back into circulation when they’ve seen better days.